Pranav0210/task-management-server/README.md

 npm install
 ```

-Set the environment variables and create required util file:
-   --run below commands as they are in the root directory
+Set the environment variables and create required util file. (run below commands *as they are* in the root directory)

 ```bash
 touch .env